Roman Imankulov

 ...

 Well, it doesn’t.
-The FastAPI server doesn’t accept models in query strings, and an attempt to run this code throws back an assertion error.
+The FastAPI server doesn’t accept models in query strings, and an attempt to run this code throws an assertion error.

 AssertionError: Param: start_quarter can only be a request body, using Body()